motou/magento2-store-locator-stockists-extension/README.md

 ## Support
 * We **DO NOT** offer any free technical support in installing or customizing this extension.
+* This extention works out of the box with any magento 2.1 site, but depending on your theme it may need further styling.
-* You can contact us for paid support or ask questions on http://magento.stackexchange.com/ .
+* If you need help please ask questions on http://magento.stackexchange.com/ .

 ## Demo